JoviMetzger/42Project-Inception/README.md

 1. ***args (Build Arguments):***
 - Build-time variables used exclusively during the image build process *(via docker build or docker-compose build)*.
 - Defined in the build section of docker-compose.yml and accessed using ARG in a Dockerfile.
-- Once the image is built, these values are no longer accessible. <br>
+- Once the image is built, these values are no longer accessible. <br><br>

 2. ***environment:***
 - Runtime variables available to the container during execution.